bis-med-it/SDMX-dashboard-generator/docs/_sources/walkthrough.md.txt

 Each function, with the exception of the one returning the KPI, makes use of `decorator` elements for enriching the chart with style elements (e.g. legendlocation).

 </details>

-## Contributing

-Any contribution is  **greatly appreciated**!

-For uniform and clean code, please consider integrating [flake8](https://flake8.pycqa.org/en/latest/) and [black](https://black.readthedocs.io/en/stable/index.html) as part of your workflow.
-A configuration for the former is already provided, and you can find a [good introduction here](https://medium.com/@huzaifazahoor654/improving-code-quality-with-flake8-and-black-a-guide-for-python-developers-c374168d5884).